How to remove 'n' from a string in Python

 Get started with Replit

-It writes the code, tests for errors, and deploys your application right from your browser.
+The Agent will write the code, test for errors, and deploy your app for you.
 Start building with Replit.